 Oh and enthusiasm from three reluctant boy readers to pick up another David Walliams book to read!

-Check out our guide to the best London theatre for children below:
+Check out some of the best London theatre on for kids right now.